The five biggest takeaways from GDC

 The effects of these massive deals on the games industry were a prominent topic of discussion at GDC this year, especially as developers think about how to compete with the biggest firms holding the purse strings.

-“In my experience, as industries mature and saturate, you tend to have this concept of consolidation, where it is a power curve, and it’s more difficult to compete," Roblox developer relations vice president Matthew Curtis told The Post.
-"So then those that are at the top start to bring their power together to have a better distribution and competitive advantage versus others.
+“In my experience, as industries mature and saturate, you tend to have this concept of consolidation, where it is a power curve, and it’s more difficult to compete,” Roblox’s vice president of developer relations, Matthew Curtis, told The Post.
+“So then those that are at the top start to bring their power together to have a better distribution and competitive advantage versus others.

 “It will probably continue.
 It creates a lot of challenges for a smaller developer, an indie.
 Now, not only do you need to make an outstanding game, you have to have expertise in performance marketing and you’ve got to have a budget to back that up.
 You have to take a lot of risks.”